When barbecue season hits, it’s important to clean your barbecue grill, no matter how much rust it is covered in.

 1. Create Your Cleaning Mixture

-It’s just a great way to scrub the surface as other cleaning mixtures don’t contain acid to take off the rust.
+Don’t worry; this will not damage the metal.
+It’s just a great way to scrub the surface, as other cleaning mixtures don’t contain acid to remove the rust.

 2. Put Your Grates in a Large Bag